38 Fantastic Moss Terrarium Ideas You Can Have At Home

 14. Water Features

-If you are feeling particularly crafty, you might even make one with a water feature.
-Try highlighting the rainforest and its necessity to earth sustainability.
+You might make one with a water feature if you feel particularly crafty.
+Try highlighting the rainforest and its necessity for earth sustainability.

 15. Lighting Is Important